 Enable information sharing among sensors systems across domains

-With expertise in data stream analysis, normalization, and data packing, we tailor the data interfaces to support a variety of throughput constraints and mediums; for example, key information that matters most to a Warfighter on a low bandwidth tactical connection - to the opposite end of the spectrum, by making all sensor data available to the enterprise via high throughput high performance computing to support big data analytics and correlation with other sensors, indicators, and warnings.
+Domenix’s sensor products were developed and refined to enable sensor integration and can be tailored for your sensors and unique requirements.
+With expertise in data stream analysis, normalization, and data packing, we tailor the data interfaces to support a variety of throughput constraints and mediums.
+As an example, key information that will be of most interest to a warfighter can be provided over a low-bandwidth tactical connection, whereas the enterprise can be equipped with high-throughput, high-performance computing of all sensor data to support big data analytics and correlation with other sensors, indicators, and warnings.

-RTI understands how to emulate networks of sensors to prove out and inform deployments in a cost-effective lab environment; thereby reducing the risk and cost associated with live operational environment deployments.
-RTI's Sensor Simulation Platform was designed, with flexibility and extensibility, to provide this type of disparate and distributed sensor and sensor network emulation.
+Domenix understands how to emulate networks of sensors to prove out and inform deployments in a cost-effective lab environment; thereby reducing the risk and cost associated with live operational environment deployments.
+Domenix's Sensor Simulation Platform was designed with flexibility and extensibility to provide this type of disparate and distributed sensor and sensor network emulation.

 Implementation of the Common CBRN Sensor Interface (CCSI) specification and associated toolset